We are Grangemouth Flag Football Club. We play Flag Football, a non-contact, 5 on 5 version of American Football

 More recently, with the demise of the NFL Europe, the under 16 American Football scene has fallen back somewhat and the number of kids playing flag has dwindled in Scotland to virtually nil.

 Now, the Broncos Senior team continues to go from strength to strength as they reap the rewards of the earlier program as some of those youngsters from the early 2000s make their mark in the adult team.
-The Broncos are now amongst the best teams in Britain in the BAFA Adult Flag League.
+The Broncos are now one of the best teams in Britain in the BAFA Adult Flag League.